Happy Birthday, Gem of the Desert

 Ancient Lake Cahuilla was sometimes referenced as Lake LeConte or Blake Sea on early maps.
 In 1853, during a U.S. Government exploration for a transcontinental railroad route, Professor William Phipps Blake documented the geological features of the area, including the remnants of Lake Cahuilla.

-Also notable in the area is a natural phenomenon known as the Martinez Slide, a gigantic landslide named for a Cahuilla village located on the east flank of the Santa Rosa Mountains.
-The slide was caused by an earthquake of at least a magnitude seven that occurred sometime before the year 1680.
+The slide was caused by an earthquake of at least a magnitude seven on the Richter Scale that occurred sometime before the year 1680.
 The debris flow released in the slide covers nearly 2,000 acres, or three square miles.
 It remains the second largest rockslide in North America.

 Early explorers discovered the shelter and serenity of the coves at the base of the thirty miles long Santa Rosa Mountain range.
 The area provided a natural water aquifer, shelter from Santa Ana winds caused by seasonal changes in air pressure, and protection from periodic flash floods.

-The shade from the mountains offered relief from the intense heat and glare of late summer afternoons.
+The deep shade from the mountains offered relief from the intense heat and glare of late summer afternoons.
 Gilman, and Indio soils, layers of fine sandy loam, silt loam, and loamy sand, was excellent for raising crops.

 Wonders of the Colorado Desertby George Wharton James, 1906.
 Public Domain.

 In 1902, John Marshall, along with his brother-in-law Albert Green, both paint retailers from Los Angeles, acquired 160 acres of land from the Southern Pacific Railroad along Avenue 52 in La Quinta.
-Marshall settled onto a larger Marshall Ranch around 1920.

-La Quinta’s early development featured leased or purchased 80 and 160 acres homesteads.
 Dates were a popular and profitable crop.
 Citrus grew well too.
 According to author and explorer George Wharton James in 1906, cantaloupes, sugar cane, sweet potatoes, Bermuda onions, figs, and pomegranates grew plentifully in the Coachella Valley.

 A nearby train station in Coachella transported the produce to Easterners, hungry for exotic fruits and vegetables.
 La Quinta had an airstrip near the intersection of Eisenhower and Avenue 50 before La Quinta became a city.